Learn the general rules of withholding tax in Russia

 Tax should be withheld by the tax agent and paid to the Russian budget.
 WHT rates may be reduced under a relevant DTT, provisions of which may be applied based on confirmation of tax residency, which is to be provided by a foreign company to the Russian tax agent prior to the payment date (no advance permission from the Russian tax authorities is required) and also as long as general conditions are fulfilled (proof of beneficial ownership, etc.).

 The Russian tax authorities recognise the terms of treaties concluded by the Union of Soviet Socialist Republics (USSR) until they are renegotiated by the Russian government.
 Furthermore, the list of effective tax treaties is continuously updated.

-Russia has ratified the MLI.
-It is expected that from 1 January 2021 the new rules will apply to Russia’s DTTs with those partners that have already ratified the MLI.
-Russia has chosen 71 DTTs, including DTTs with Austria, China, Cyprus, France, Hong Kong, Ireland, Latvia, Luxembourg, the Netherlands, Singapore, and the United Kingdom.
+Russia has ratified MLI.
+Russia has chosen 71 DTTs, including DTT with Austria, China, Cyprus, France, Hong Kong, Ireland, Latvia, Luxembourg, the Netherlands, Singapore and the UK.
 When assessing the MLI’s applicability, it is necessary to consider whether the other party to the DTT has signed the Convention.

 Russia expressed the intention to adhere to the strictest possible approach and impose the maximum limitations on providing tax benefits.
 However, the final approach depends on what choice the other party to a particular DTT makes.